The Risks and Benefits of Hip Replacement Surgery

 There is a risk of death, and some patients are at a higher risk of mortality than others.
 According to the study carried out at the universities of Bristol, Oxford, East Anglia and Exeter, it’s actually not overweight people who are at greatest risk; in fact overweight people seem to be at lower risk than their healthy-weight counterparts.
 However, those with liver problems are in the higher risk category, as are those who are more likely to suffer infection, for instance, diabetes or rheumatoid arthritis sufferers.

 Most modern prostheses are designed to last many years and for a large number of patients the replacement joint will last for the rest of their lives.
 However, the prosthesis is prone to wear and tear and you may require a second replacement surgery after some time.

-As with any medical procedure, it’s important to talk to your surgeon before committing in order to understand fully the potential benefits and the risks involved.
+As with any medical procedure, it’s important to talk to your surgeon before committing in order to understand fully the potential benefits of hip replacement surgery and the risks involved.